archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 ## The Cohorts

-Will will be introducing teams shortly!
+We will be introducing teams shortly!

 ## Organizers & Sponsors